 Q: Where can I find an onsen in Tokyo?

 A: Ryokan are difficult to find in Tokyo and other large cities because many are usually much more expensive compared to modern hotels and hostels.
 Traditional ryokan are more commonly found in rural areas (villages).
 Take a train out of the city and explore!
+Read more about ryokans in/near Kyoto.

 A: What is the difference between private and public onsen?

-A; Public onsen means also non-hotel guests are welcome.
+A: Public onsen means also non-hotel guests are welcome.
 A private onsen is for hotel guests only.
 Public onsen are usually bigger and busier, not rarely offering additional things like sauna and steam room.
 Private does not necessarily mean you have the bath all to yourself.
 The onsen of Yudanaka Yumoto and Ryokan Hotel Fuki no Mori should be considered private onsen.

 Q: Do I get slippers from the ryokan or should I bring my own?